College of Liberal Arts & Social Sciences > About > Initiatives > HumanitiesX Collaborative > Get Involved > Fellowship Application

 Award

-Student fellows receive an hourly wage and work approximately 10 hours per week.
+Student Fellows receive an hourly wage and work approximately 10 hours per week.
 See the Student Fellow page for more information on the role and application process.

 Proposing a Course to Develop in the HumanitiesX Fellowship

 All HumanitiesX courses focus on one of three key themes: Immigration and Migration, The Environment: Crisis and Action, or Democracy and Rights.
-An important goal of HumanitiesX is to demonstrate the importance of using of humanities methods to understand and respond to these pressing social challenges.
+An important goal of HumanitiesX is to demonstrate the importance of using humanities methods to understand and respond to these pressing social challenges.

 HX courses are offered through faculty members' home departments and cross-listed with LSP 301: HumanitiesX: Topics in the Experiential Humanities.
 As courses that fulfill DePaul's Experiential Learning requirement, all proposed courses should align with the LSP 301 course description and welcome students of all majors and levels.